simbolico/politipo/legacy/README_legacy.md

   - `data`: The data to convert (e.g., a dictionary, model instance, or dataframe).
 - **Returns**: The converted data in the target type.
 - **Raises**:
   - `ValueError`: If the conversion is unsupported or the data is invalid.
   - `ImportError`: If a required dependency is missing.

-#### `convert_single(self, data: Any, coerce: bool = False) -> Any`
-Converts a single item to the target type.
-This is an enhanced method for cases where you specifically want to convert an individual item rather than a collection.

-- **Parameters**:
-  - `data`: The data to convert (e.g., a dictionary or model instance).
-  - `coerce`: If True, allows type coercion for stricter types like Pydantic models.
-- **Returns**: The converted data in the target type.
-- **Raises**:
-  - `ValueError`: If the conversion is unsupported or the data is invalid.
-  - `ImportError`: If a required dependency is missing.

-#### `convert_collection(self, data: List[Any], coerce: bool = False) -> Any`
-Converts a collection of items to the target type.
-This method is specialized for handling collections and provides better error messages for collection-specific conversions.

-- **Parameters**:
-  - `data`: The list of data to convert.
-  - `coerce`: If True, allows type coercion for stricter types like Pydantic models.
-- **Returns**: The converted collection in the target type.
-- **Raises**:
-  - `TypeError`: If data is not a list (except for DataFrames).
-  - `ValueError`: If the conversion is unsupported or the data is invalid.
-  - `ImportError`: If a required dependency is missing.